-In most health systems across the world, patient diagnoses are translated into suitable codes at hospital discharge using coding classification such as ICD 10 [1,2], the most widely used terminology.
-The resulting diagnosis codes are used by several organizations for differing purposes: (i) hospitals or health insurers, to justify their remuneration [3], (ii) health systems, to monitor disease outbreaks, report mortality and plan national strategies for improving the quality and safety of healthcare (e.g. the Centre for Disease Control in USA) [4,5], (iii) companies, to measure doctor and hospital performance (e.g. Dr Foster in the UK) [6–8], (iv) researchers, to carry out epidemiology and health services research [9].
+In most health systems across the world, patient diagnoses are translated into suitable codes at hospital discharge using a coding scheme such as ICD 10 [1,2], the most widely used terminology.
+The resulting diagnosis codes are used by several organizations for differing purposes: (i) hospitals or health insurers, to justify and receive financial remuneration (tariffs attributed according to the Healthcare Resource Group (HRG) within UK and to the Diagnosis Related Group (DRG) throughout other countries.
+HRG (or DRG) are clinically meaningful groups of diagnoses and interventions considered as consuming similar levels of financial resources) [3], (ii) health systems, to monitor disease outbreaks, report mortality and plan national strategies for improving the quality and safety of healthcare (e.g. the Centre for Disease Control in USA) [4,5], (iii) companies, to measure doctor and hospital performance (e.g. Dr Foster in the UK) [6–8], (iv) researchers, to carry out epidemiology and health services research [9].
 Despite the importance of recording accurate data, there remains significant variation in the reported accuracy of diagnosis codes which can range from 51% to 98% [10,11].
-This may reflect differences in coding practice between hospitals.
+This may reflect differences in coding practices between hospitals.

 There is significant variation in coding practice between countries and even hospitals in the same health care system [12,13], with diagnoses being collected either through remote or point-of-care coding.
 Remote coding is done entirely by dedicated coders, who are non-medical staff with strong terminology skills, using discharge summaries with or without case notes [12].
 The discharge summary is often used as the sole source of information.
 While these are concise documents, they can be written retrospectively due to time constraints and the information in summaries can be inaccurate [14,15].
 In contrast, the case notes contain in-depth prospectively recorded information.
-However, this is often voluminous, disorganized and contains multiple abbreviations, making it difficult for clinical coders to extract the information they need [16].
+However, this is often voluminous, disorganized and contains multiple abbreviations, making it difficult for coders to extract the information they need [16].
 Point-of-care coding is undertaken by medical doctors and coders, usually from discharge summaries alone [12].
 Since medical doctors often lack knowledge of coding terminology, coders usually check and complete the list of codes generated by the doctor.

 Despite the importance of accurately recording and coding discharge diagnoses, few studies [17–19] have assessed the impact of varying methods of data capture on the accuracy of diagnosis codes.
-It remains unclear if clinical coders should refer to case notes and/or discharge summaries and whether and how medical doctors should be involved.
-To address these questions, we conducted a prospective study comparing the impact of three coding methods on the accuracy of diagnosis coding against a reference method, and the consequent impact on calculated hospital remuneration.
+It remains unclear if coders should refer to case notes and/or discharge summaries and whether and how medical doctors should be involved.
+To address these questions, we conducted a prospective study comparing the impact of three coding methods on the inaccuracy of diagnosis coding against a gold standard, and the consequent impact on calculated hospital remuneration.

-METHODS
+2.METHODS